bjornbytes/lovr/README.md

 LÖVR is a simple framework for creating virtual reality experiences with Lua.

+Features
+---

+- Automatically detects and renders to connected VR headsets (works without a headset too!)
+- Simple graphics API supporting 3D primitives, 3D models, fonts, shaders, and skyboxes.
+- Export projects to standalone executables, or export to the web using WebVR.
+- Spatialized audio for more immersive experiences.
+- 3D physics system

 Getting Started
 ---

-You can download precompiled binaries from the [LÖVR website](http://lovr.org).
+You can download precompiled binaries from the [website](http://lovr.org).
 There, you can also find documentation and a set of tutorials and examples.
-Here are a few short snippets so you can get an idea of what it looks like to use LÖVR:

-#### Hello World

-Create a folder called `myProject`.
-In that folder, create a file called `main.lua` with the following in it:
+Here is the hello world example for LÖVR:

 ```lua
 function lovr.draw()